magtheo/llm-committer/README.md

 ## Known Issues

-*   *(List any known issues or limitations here.
-Be transparent!)*
+*   *(List any known issues or limitations here.)*
-*   Example: "Performance may vary for very large diffs or a high number of changed files."
-*   Example: "Some LLM models might be more sensitive to prompt structure than others."

 ## Release Notes

 See the [CHANGELOG.md](CHANGELOG.md) file for details on changes in each version.

-### 0.0.1 (Initial Release Date)

-*   Initial release of LLM-Committer.
-*   Features: ...
-*   ...

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Please check the [issues page]([YOUR_REPOSITORY_URL]/issues) to see if your issue or idea has already been discussed.
+Please check the [issues page]([YOUR_REPOSITORY_URL]/issues) to see if your issue or idea has a lready been discussed.

 If you'd like to contribute:
 1. Fork the repository.